 Ashy blonde on red without fading

-To correct the reddish color of the hair it is best to bleach.
+To correct the reddish colour of the hair it is best to bleach.
 Then you can nuance how you prefer and that will give you more control over the final tone.
 However, if you do not want to go through bleaching you can try to do the following to move the ash blonde over the red without bleaching.

 Black to ashy blonde without fading

 As I mentioned before, it is very difficult to lighten the hair enough to go from a black to a beautiful blonde without bleaching.

 However, you can try to correct the black first with a lightening blonde dye, an 11 for example.

 It’s going to be very orange.
 And then you will have to correct it with a lower colour and ash.
 For example, an 8.1 or 9.1.
 Again, I don’t recommend it.

 Ammonia-free ash blonde dye